Optical calibration systems of the Pacific Ocean Neutrino Experiment: Directional flasher

 A sketch of this layout and wavelength selection for the P-OM is shown in \cref{fig:sketch-flashers}.
 With 18 P-OMs and two P-CALs, this results in a total of 296 directional flashers distributed along the full kilometer of the first P-ONE mooring line.

 The properties of the optical pulse critically determine calibration precision.
-Precise knowledge of the emitted light intensity translates into calibration precision for water absorption and attenuation, as well as optical module efficiency measurements.
-Timing properties of the pulse affect the precision of time-synchronization, dispersion, and scattering measurements.
-The optical transmission in the ocean water at the site of P-ONE is highest in the spectral window between \unit[$350-520$]{nm}~\cite{bailly_two-year_2021}.
-Consequently, the target design parameters for the flasher unit are center wavelengths in that window, a minimum light yield of \unit[$10^{8}-10^{9}$]{photons per pulse}, and a pulse full-width half maximum (FWHM) of less than \unit[3]{ns}.
-The intensity requirement yields sufficient photon statistics when illuminating neighboring modules, given the expected water attenuation; the target pulse width ensures that time-synchronization measurements remain feasible.
+For example, knowledge of the emitted light intensity translates into calibration precision for water absorption and attenuation, and efficiency measurements; timing properties of the pulse affect measurement precision for time synchronization, dispersion, and scattering.
+STRAW results indicate that optical transmission at the P-ONE site is highest in the spectral window between \unit[$350-520$]{nm}~\cite{bailly_two-year_2021}, making center wavelengths in that window preferable.
+A minimum light yield requirement of \unit[$10^{8}-10^{9}$]{photons per pulse} ensures sufficient photon statistics up to a distance of at least two modules (or \unit[100]{m}).
+The pulse full-width at half maximum (FWHM) requirement of about \unit[3]{ns} allows measuring the group velocity (and, with it, wavelength-dependent dispersion) in water with a precision of approximately \unit[1]{\%} at a distance of \unit[50]{m}.
+Since the latter drives photon timing, it directly impacts the neutrino angular reconstruction precision and is therefore a critical measurement.